 - An explanation of the Summer buses is given on the

 ParkTran website.
 Be sure to use the information for summer buses.

 - Bus Stops

-- The stop closest to the apartments is called Library of Science and Medicine.
+- The stop closest to the apartments is called Busch Suites, although they are a fairly easy walk from the Hill Center/CoRE building.
 The stop closest to CoRE is Hill Center.

 - All Brunswick Taxi